sdl002/Docker_multistaging/README.md

 # 4. A note on AWS and its lack of cache (by default)

 By default, AWS does not utilize cache.
 There are ways to turn it on (ask Josh :) ), but I have found that with a large build using multistaging can also be useful.
+&nbsp;
 See some options for using cache with AWS:
 <img src="/Docs/cache1.png" width="1100">
 <img src="/Docs/cache2.png" width="1100">
 Reference: https://docs.aws.amazon.com/codebuild/latest/userguide/build-caching.html
+&nbsp;

-I was able to somewhat circumvent this with multi-staging (my image can defnitely still be optimized) but my build time and final image size was reduced by >50%... saving 25 minutes in build time.
+##### I was able to somewhat circumvent this with multi-staging (my image can defnitely still be optimized) but my build time and final image size was reduced by >50%... saving 25 minutes in build time.
 Which is very helpful when testing an application.

+&nbsp;

 <img src="/Docs/testing.gif" width="800">